 - Rotational perturbations caused by exchange of momentum between core and mantle, angular momentum exchange with atmosphere and ocean, external torque caused by tidal forces, ...;

 - surface loading due to mass relocation on the Earth's surface.
+4 (Rotational perturbations caused by core-mantle interactions are endogenic, if they are caused by core dynamics.
+Exogenic forces such as loading and surface traction can also lead to momentum exchange at the core mantle boundary, but the forcing would be the fluid core dynamic processes.)

+38 out of 40: A- (3.80)